Motivate-Me/motivate-me.github.io/README.md

 # motivate-me.github.io
+#The beta version of the app is currently in the making - this is the first draft.
 Home to the Motivate Me app!
 Motivate Me is a lifestyle app that enables users to grow holistically.